-Deploy your new information regime, and spend some time ironing out any bugs.
-It also helps to run a few breach scenarios to make sure everything operates smoothly, from employees notifying you promptly, to your marketing function preparing customer awareness communications, to your PR team making preparations for damage control.
+Ideally, try to deploy your new information regime ahead of the May deadline, which gives you time to iron out the bugs.
+During that time, it can help to run a few breach scenarios to make sure everything operates smoothly, from employees notifying you promptly, to your marketing function preparing customer awareness communications, to your PR team making preparations for damage control.